pytorch/pytorch/docs/source/notes/cuda.rst

 undefined behavior.

-It is recommended to use :class:`~torch.nn.parallel.DistributedDataParallel`, instead of :class:`~torch.nn.DataParallel`, to do multi-GPU training, even if there is only a single node.
+It is recommended to use :class:`~torch.nn.parallel.DistributedDataParallel`, instead of :class:`~torch.nn.DataParallel` to do multi-GPU training, even if there is only a single node.

 The difference between :class:`~torch.nn.parallel.DistributedDataParallel` and :class:`~torch.nn.DataParallel` is: :class:`~torch.nn.parallel.DistributedDataParallel`
 uses multiprocessing where a process is created for each GPU, while :class:`~torch.nn.DataParallel` uses multithreading.
-By using multiprocessing, each GPU has its dedicated process, this avoids the performance burden caused by GIL of Python interpreter.
-Also, each process of :class:`~torch.nn.parallel.DistributedDataParallel` do its own optimization step, saving the parameter broadcasting.
+By using multiprocessing, each GPU has its dedicated process, this avoids the performance overhead caused by GIL of Python interpreter.

-If you use :class:`~torch.nn.parallel.DistributedDataParallel`, you should launch your program with `torch.distributed.launch`, see :ref:`distributed-launch`.
+If you use :class:`~torch.nn.parallel.DistributedDataParallel`, you could use `torch.distributed.launch` utility to launch your program, see :ref:`distributed-launch`.